 Christmas Day is but two days away!
 What joy will fill our hearts when we see a statue of the Baby Jesus placed into the crib at Midnight Mass.
 What joy will fill our hearts where hear the Gospel preached and are able to receive in Holy Communion the same Saviour Who condescended to become Man in Our Lady's Virginal and Immaculate womb.
 What consolation there is in our souls to know that we are meant to be born to eternal life if we die in a state of Sanctifying Grace.

 May Saint Frances Xavier Cabrini, who died in Columbus Hospital in Chicago, Illinois, on December 22, 1917, pray for us as we approach the Nativity of Our Saviour, being careful to keep His Blessed Mother and Saint Joseph company as they search for a place wherein to welcome Him into the womb.
 We can do this with the care by which we welcome Him into our souls, especially in the Sacraments of Penance and the Eucharist.
-Saint Frances Xavier Cabrini will help us to missionaries of the spirit, uniting all of actions with the Cross of the Divine Redeemer and offering them to Him through His Blessed Mother's Sorrowful and Immaculate Heart.
+Saint Frances Xavier Cabrini will help us to missionaries of the spirit, uniting all of actions with the Cross of the Divine Redeemer and offering them to Him through His Blessed Mother's Sorrowful and Immaculate Heart, especially by means of her Most holy Rosary.
 Nothing other than the restoration of the Catholic Faith as the foundation of personal and social order depends upon praying and working as hard for souls as Saint Frances Xavier Cabrini did to the point of her holy death.

 Mother Cabrini, don't be a meanie!
 Pray for us to be as faithful as you were throughout your life.